ied206/ManagedWimLib/USAGE.md

 #### NOTES

 - Create an empty file named `ManagedWimLib.Precompiled.Exclude` in the project directory to prevent copy of the package-embedded binary.
-- Linux binaries were compiled without NTFS-3G support (`./configure --without-ntfs-3g --without-libcrypto --enable-static`) to make them as LGPLv3-licensed.
-If you want NTFS-3G functionality, use system-provided or custom libwim.so and make sure your program is compatible with GPLv3.
+- POSIX binaries were compiled without NTFS-3G support to make them as LGPLv3-licensed.
+If you want NTFS-3G functionality, provide the library yourself and make sure your program is compatible with GPLv3.
+  - wimlib depends on `libfuse` and `libxml2`, and it will search them from the system directories.
 - You may have to compile custom wimlib to use ManagedWimLib in untested Linux distribution.
+- If you do not specify `libPath` parameter on Linux or macOS, `ManagedWimLib` will search for system-installed wimlib.

 ### Cleanup